liatrio/autogov-workflows/README.md

 ### Inputs

-#### `.github/workflows/rw-attest.yaml`
+#### `.github/workflows/rw-attest-image.yaml`

-- `build-type` (required, string, default: 'image'): Specify the type of build: "image" or "blob".
-- `subject-name` (optional, string): Subject name as it should appear in the attestation.
+- `subject-name` (required, string): Subject name as it should appear in the attestation.
+- `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
+- `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
+- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
+- `sbom-format` (optional, string, default: 'cyclonedx-json'): The format of the SBOM.
+- `sbom-output-file` (optional, string, default: 'sbom.cyclonedx.json'): The output file for the SBOM.
+- `sbom-path` (optional, string, default: 'sbom.cyclonedx.json'): The path to the SBOM file.

+#### `.github/workflows/rw-attest-blob.yaml`

+- `subject-path` (required, string, default: 'i_am_blob'): Path to the artifact serving as the subject of the attestation.
 - `blob-artifact-name` (optional, string, default: 'blob-build-artifact'): The name of the blob(s) built from the build-blob action.
-- `subject-path` (optional, string, default: 'i_am_blob'): Path to the artifact serving as the subject of the attestation.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
-- `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `signer-workflow-cert-identity` (optional, string, default: '<https://github.com/liatrio/demo-gh-autogov-workflows/.github/workflows/rw-attest.yaml@refs/heads/main>'): The signer workflow's identity used to validate against the Subject Alternative Name (SAN) within the attestation certificate.
-- `predicate-type` (optional, string, default: '<https://cosign.sigstore.dev/attestation/v1>'): The type of attestation predicate.
 - `sbom-format` (optional, string, default: 'cyclonedx-json'): The format of the SBOM.
 - `sbom-output-file` (optional, string, default: 'sbom.cyclonedx.json'): The output file for the SBOM.
 - `sbom-path` (optional, string, default: 'sbom.cyclonedx.json'): The path to the SBOM file.